 Failures, Cost, and Audit

 ANIP does not stop at "success or error."
-It makes failures actionable, costs predictable, and execution verifiable.
+It makes failures actionable, costs bounded before execution, and execution evidence queryable after the fact.

 {